Asking for a pay rise can feel awkward, but it doesn't have to be

 Before you march up to your boss and ask for more money, do some digging into the current market rate for the role you are performing.
 Can you prove you're simply asking to be paid market value?
-You can use sites such as Glassdoor to do this, just make sure you consider factors like your company’s location, size and industry, which will all impact how much your employer is able to offer you.
+You can use sites such as Glassdoor to do this, but make sure you consider factors like your company's location, size and industry, which will all impact how much your employer is able to offer you.

 Conduct your own performance review